-We propose the following subgroup analyses if sufficient data are available in study reports:
+We propose the following subgroup analyses if sufficient data are available in trial reports:

-• children with mild hearing loss versus moderate or worse;

-- children with allergy versus those without (using the trialists' own definition); - children aged up to four years versus children aged four years and over; - children with previous ventilation tubes versus those without ventilation tubes; - · children with cleft palate versus children without; - children with Down syndrome versus children without; - conventional cold steel versus other methods of myringotomy.
+- children with mild hearing loss versus moderate or worse; - children with allergy versus those without (using the trialists' own definition); - children aged up to four years versus children aged four years and older; - children with previous adenoidectomy versus those without previous adenoidectomy; - children with previous ventilation tubes versus those without ventilation tubes; - children with Down syndrome; - different adenoidectomy techniques; - intervention of interest with concomitant treatment versus intervention of interest without concomitant treatment.

-Unless studies report these subgroups, it will be necessary to carry out the subgroup analysis at the study level, i.e. group the studies according to the characteristics of the majority of their participants.
+Unless trials report these subgroups, it will be necessary to carry out the subgroup analysis at the study level, i.e. group the studies according to the characteristics of the majority of their participants.